Director Spike Lee changes direction with musical about Viagra

+(This November 17 story corrects to show that Lee previously directed a musical)

-LOS ANGELES (Reuters) - Director Spike Lee, best known for making movies about the experience of being Black in America, is switching course with his first ever musical - on the subject of Viagra.
+LOS ANGELES (Reuters) - Director Spike Lee, best known for making movies about the experience of being Black in America, is switching course with a musical - on the subject of Viagra.

 Lee will direct the as-yet-untitled film from a screenplay he has co-written about the discovery and launch of the erectile dysfunction drug.
 It is based on a 2018 article in Esquire magazine called “All Rise,” producers said on Tuesday.